 “A rich man had a fertile farm that produced fine crops.
 He said to himself, ‘What should I do?
 I don’t have room for all my crops.’
 Then he said, ‘I know!
 I’ll tear down my barns and build bigger ones.
 Then I’ll have room enough to store all my wheat and other goods.
 And I’ll sit back and say to myself, “My friend, you have enough stored away for years to come.
 Now take it easy!
 Eat, drink, and be merry!”’
 “But God said to him, ‘You fool!
 You will die this very night.
 Then who will get everything you worked for?’
 “Yes, a person is a fool to store up earthly wealth but not have a rich relationship with God.” – Luke 12:16-21 (NLT)

 Jesus told this parable in response to a young man’s question about dividing his father’s estate.
 I believe He responded this way because He knew the real issue was the man’s heart.

 The man in Jesus’ parable was not a fool for making smart financial choices.
 He was a fool because his earthly wealth became His focus.
 It was his source of security.
 His earthly finances became his sole priority, so much so that he had completely neglected to store up any wealth in heaven.

 He had become so self-reliant and confident in his own ability to take care of his future that he stopped relying on God.

 Oddly enough, self-reliance is seen as a good thing in our culture.
-It’s a sign of maturity and intelligence.
+It’s a sign of maturity, intelligence, and motivation.
 God’s desire, however, is for us to be reliant on Him.
 He wants to be the one to take care of us and meet our needs.
 He wants to direct our paths and lead us towards an amazing future.
 He wants to be our everything – our reason for living.

 Self-reliance leads to pride, and pride comes before a fall.